 The students’ interest in receiving a quality, morally based education can be served if students, parents, and school officials work together.
 Normally, differences between these individuals can be resolved.
 In some rare instances, however, the school may find it necessary, in its discretion, to require parents/guardians to withdraw their children.

 It shall be an express condition of enrollment that the students and parents/guardians shall conform themselves to standards of conduct that are consistent with the Christian principles of the school, as determined by the school in its discretion.
-These principles include, but are not limited to any policies or procedures set forth in any student/parent handbook of the school.
+These principles include, but are not limited to, any policies or procedures set forth in any student/parent handbook of the school.

 These Christian principles further include, but are not limited to, the following:

-The school reserves the right to determine, in its discretion, when conduct is of such a severe nature as to warrant immediate action without warning and/or without an intermediate step short of withdrawal.
+Under normal circumstances, a student is not to be deprived of a Catholic education on grounds relating to the actions/attitudes of parents/guardians.
+However, the school reserves the right to determine, in its discretion, when conduct is of such a severe nature as to warrant immediate action without warning and/or without an intermediate step short of withdrawal from Bishop Amat.